In memory of Gershon Kekst z”l,

 May his memory be for a blessing.

-Question from Rabbi Dikla Drukman: It is customary to sing Psalm 92 – Mizmor Shir Leyom Hashabbat – after the Torah reading during the Shabbat Minhah service at Camp Ramah and at some Conservative synagogues.
+Question from Rabbi Dikla Drukman: It is customary to sing Psalm 92 – Mizmor Shir Leyom Hashabbat – (full Psalm with translation below) after the Torah reading during the Shabbat Minhah service at Camp Ramah and at some Conservative synagogues.
 What is the origin of this custom, which is not found in standard Ashkenazic prayer books?

 (Orah Hayyim 292 in Kaf Hahayyim, paragraph 12)

 I) The song which was supposed to have been chanted at Shabbat Minhah in the Second Temple period

 The following passage appears in the tractate of Rosh Hashanah fol.
 31a in a section devoted to the Psalms for the Day:

 At Shabbat Minhah what did they recite [in the Temple]?
 Rabbi Yohanan said: Az yashir (Exodus 15:1-10), Mee Kamokha (ibid., v.
 11-19) and Az Yashir (Numbers 21: 17-20).
 The question was raised: were all of these recited in one Shabbat or did they recite one every Shabbat?
 Come and hear, for our Sages have taught in a Beraita: Rabbi Yossi [ben Yehudah] said: until the first [the song for Musaf which had six sections] repeats itself once, the second [for Minhah] repeats itself twice.
 Learn from this: every single Shabbat they recite one section.